UGM Campus Mosque

 UGM Campus Mosque (Masjid Kampus UGM) is a mosque owned by Universitas Gadjah Mada (UGM) and located within its campus in Sleman, Special Region of Yogyakarta, Indonesia.
 It is one of the largest mosques in Southeast Asia in terms of capacity.

 Construction

 The mosque's construction began on May 21, 1998, on the grounds of a former Chinese cemetery.
 The construction was done entirely by the students of the UGM Architecture Engineering department in order to complete the construction cost within 9.5 billion rupiah.
 It was inaugurated on December 4, 1999.

 Architecture

-From the architectural perspective, UGM Campus Mosque is a blend of architectural style of Al-Masjid an-Nabawi in Medina, Chinese, Indian and Javanese.
+From the architectural perspective, UGM Campus Mosque is a blend of architectural styles of Al-Masjid an-Nabawi in Medina, Chinese, Indian and Javanese.
 In the courtyard there is a pool inspired by the one in Taj Mahal.

 Access

 UGM Campus Mosque can be reached by Trans Jogja Line 4A and 4B.